seal9055/baby_interpreter/README.md

 This interpreter supports all common primitive types (Numbers, Strings, Booleans), and common operations on them.
 It also supports variables and control flow via if/else statements, while loops and functions.
 These can be recursive,
 however, closures are not yet supported.
 I may add them in the future including some other additions such as
-optimizations during code generation, support for arrays, and some more builtins apart from just coneole.log().
+optimizations during code generation, support for arrays, and some more builtins apart from just console.log().